 Referring to the Specialist Immunisation Service

-Infants, children and adolescents can be referred to the Specialist Immunisation Service for further assessment if they:
+Infants, children and adolescents can be referred to the SIS for further assessment if they:

-- have experienced a serious or unexpected adverse reaction following a vaccine
+- have experienced a serious or unexpected adverse event following immunisation (AEFI)

-- have medical conditions that may increase their risk of an adverse reaction following a vaccine
+- have a medical condition(s) that may increase their risk of an adverse reaction following a vaccine

 - persistent and inconsolable screaming for greater than three hours

-- any other significant problem which is temporally related to immunisation and which is regarded as serious because it resulted in hospitalisation, disability or prevented the completion of the recommended immunisation schedule
+- any other significant adverse event which is temporally related to immunisation and which is regarded as serious because it resulted in hospitalisation, disability or prevented the completion of the recommended immunisation schedule

 - children who are considered to be at a high risk of experiencing an adverse reaction post immunisation because they have an underlying medical disorder including any immunodeficiency disorder.